 Carpenter Bee Identification

-Adult body length is about 1/2 to1 inch (12.5 to 25 mm).
-They are robust, resembling bumble bees, but larger, with the top surface of abdomen mostly bare and shiny.
-The male has a yellow face.
+Adult body length is about 1/2 to 1 inch (12.5 to 25 mm).
+They are robust, resembling bumble bees, with the top surface of abdomen mostly bare and shiny.
+They are mostly black, but some species may be green, or purplish in color.
+The male has a yellow face with a white dot on their heads.
 The females face is black.

 Picture courtesy : Kansas State University Research and Extension